Cry of the City: Plot

-Martin Rome (Richard Conte), a hardened criminal, is in a hospital room awaiting surgery for critical wounds he received in a shootout where he killed a police officer.
-At the hospital, he is visited by members of his family and his girlfriend, a priest for last rites, and Teena Ricante (played by 14-year old Debra Paget), as well as by police detectives Candella (Victor Mature) and Collins (Fred Clark).
+Martin Rome, a hardened criminal, is in a hospital room awaiting surgery for critical wounds he received in a shootout where he killed a police officer.
+At the hospital, he is visited by members of his family and his girlfriend, a priest for last rites, and Teena Ricante, as well as police detectives Candella and Collins.
 The officers question Rome about a jewel robbery and murder, for which another man has already been caught and sentenced to death.
 Candella especially despises Rome for having turned to crime though they had been childhood friends from the same poor Italian-American neighborhood.
-Rome is also visited by W.A.
-Niles (Berry Kroeger), a sleazy lawyer, who attempts to coerce Rome into confessing to the jewel robbery, threatening to harm Teena.
+Rome is also visited by W. A. Niles, a sleazy lawyer, who attempts to coerce Rome into confessing to the jewel robbery, threatening to harm Teena.
 At a later visit of Niles at his hospital room, Rome, recovered, reacts by trying to strangle the lawyer.
-Later, Rome charms his nurse, Miss Pruett (Betty Garde), into hiding Teena from Niles and the police at her own apartment.
+Later, Rome charms his nurse, Miss Pruett, into hiding Teena from Niles and the police at her own apartment.

 After being transferred to the prison's hospital ward, Rome escapes with the help of a trusty (Walter Baldwin).
-Going to Niles' office to demand money to allow him and Teena to get away, Rome urges the lawyer to open his safe, discovers the stolen jewels and makes Niles confess that the woman accomplice in the murder/robbery was a surly, heavy-set masseuse named Rose Givens (Hope Emerson).
+Going to Niles' office to demand money to allow him and Teena to get away, Rome urges the lawyer to open his safe, discovers the stolen jewels and makes Niles confess that the woman accomplice in the murder/robbery was a surly, heavy-set masseuse named Rose Givens.
 When Niles goes for his gun in the drawer, Rome knifes him to death; in the struggle Niles accidentally kills his receptionist, who was listening to the conversation through a door.
 Rome takes the jewels, concealing them in a locker in a subway station.

 Rome, feverish and exhausted, goes to his parents' apartment.
-Although Rome is rejected by his father, his teenage brother Tony (Tommy Cook) worships him.
+Although Rome is rejected by his father, his teenage brother Tony worships him.
 His mother, reproaching Rome for the murders, tells him he must leave, but while she is preparing him some food, Candella shows up.
 As he is about to search the apartment, Rome appears holding a gun.
 When Rome escapes, Candella has a talk with Tony, warning him about following in his brother's criminal ways.